smusker/logic-mechinterp/README.md

 Goal: Obtain a sufficient number of correct and incorrect runs (e.g., 3 each per rule) to create multiple combinations for intervention.
 Activation Patching (Intervention):

-Intervention Points: Intervene across multiple layers and all token positions in the prompt, including:
+Intervention Points: Intervene across multiple layers and all token positions in the prompt and initial output tokens, including:
-All tokens in the input prompt, to comprehensively assess the influence of each position.
+All tokens in the input prompt, to comprehensively assess the influence of each position, as well as initial output tokens (further output tokens are omitted due to variable length complications).
 Swapping Activations: Swap activations from incorrect runs into correct runs at specified layers and token positions.
 Combining Runs: Pair each correct run with each incorrect run, increasing data points per analysis (e.g., 3 correct × 3 incorrect = 9 combinations per rule).
 Analyzing the Results: